o124/archlinux-virtualbox-host/README.md

 - Modify values in the [`.env`](https://github.com/o124/archlinux-virtualbox-host/blob/main/.env)
   file if needed.
   Note, modification of IMAGE_NAME, VMDIR, VBUSR, VBUID, and TZONE will require rebuilding of the docker image.
   Generally, the default values should be acceptable, at least for testing.
-  With the default values a prebuilt image can be pulled from the dockerhub [repo](https://hub.docker.com/r/o124/archlinux-virtualbox-host).
+  An image built with the default values can be pulled from the dockerhub [repo](https://hub.docker.com/r/o124/archlinux-virtualbox-host).

 - Either pull the prebuilt image